-DNS is critical to the default operation of Redis Enterprise Pack (RP) deployments.
+DNS is critical to the default operation of Redis Enterprise Software (RS) deployments.
 This can be altered, but instead using the Discovery Service, which utilizes pure IP based connectivity as it is compliant with the Redis Sentinel API.

-As part of the high availability capabilities in RP, each node includes a small DNS server for managing various internal cluster functionalities, such as automatic failover or automatic migration.
-Therefore, the node on which you are provisioning RP should not run any other DNS server except for the one included with the RP installation.
+As part of the high availability capabilities in RS, each node includes a small DNS server for managing various internal cluster functionalities, such as automatic failover or automatic migration.
+Therefore, the node on which you are provisioning RS should not run any other DNS server except for the one included with the RS installation.
 The existence of another DNS server on the same machine might cause unexpected and erroneous behavior.

 Cluster Name (FQDN) and Connection Management